MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/action-based-commands/define-action-based-command.md

 ## Choose how the final message will be sent

 In most cases, your action-based messaging extension command will result in a card inserted into the compose message box that your user can then decide to send into the channel or chat.
-The message in this case comes from the user; your bot will not be able to edit or update the card further.
+The message in this case comes from the user, and your bot will not be able to edit or update the card further.

 However, if your messaging extension is triggered from the compose box or directly from a message, your bot can insert the final response directly into the channel or chat.
 In this case the adaptive card comes from the bot, the bot will be able to update it, and can the bot can also reply to the conversation thread if needed.